Being homeless is complex and a very different experience for every young person we support.

 Young people out on the streets are often victims of assault or verbal abuse.
 These experiences, and fear of them, leave many young people feeling very vulnerable while rough sleeping.

-Since 2017, over 8,000 people have been supported by the Centrepoint Helpline.
-But, with over 103,000 homeless young people approaching their local council for help last year, there are still many more we need to reach.
-Help us expand the Centrepoint Helpline so we can have more crucial conversations with vulnerable young people.
+But with over 129,000 homeless young people approaching their local council for help last year, there are still many more we need to reach.